DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-21-work-history-and-volunteering.md

 As a candidate, I need to understand what information is needed about my (unpaid) work history so that I can be successful in my application.

-## Hypotheses
+## Hypothesis

-**Context**
+### Context

-We launched Apply for teacher training with some potentially problematic guidance in the [work history page](/apply-for-teacher-training/work-history-and-volunteering#guidance-on-work-history-page) and [volunteering page](/apply-for-teacher-training/work-history-and-volunteering#guidance-on-volunteering-page).
+We launched Apply for teacher training with some potentially problematic guidance in the [work history page](/apply-for-teacher-training/work-history-and-volunteering#old-guidance-on-work-history-page) and [volunteering page](/apply-for-teacher-training/work-history-and-volunteering#old-guidance-on-volunteering-page).

 Both sections suggested that we only want to know about school experience or experience working with children.